The Strangler: Development

+Casting

 The film's small budget limited the number of big names that could be hired, and the main leads were subject to Allied Artists' approval.
 Victor Buono, who had recently received an Academy Award nomination for his role in What Ever Happened to Baby Jane?, was cast as serial killer Leo Kroll independently of director Burt Topper, who chose David McLean for the role of Lt.
 Frank Benson.
 McLean was known for his lead role in the 1960 Western television series Tate.

 Veteran character actress Ellen Corby (later to become best known as Grandma Walton in The Waltons) played Mrs. Kroll, and Jeanne Bates was Clara Thomas, her attending nurse.

 Among the unknowns cast were Davey Davison as Tally Raymond, and Diane Sayer as Barbara Wells, Tally's colleague at the amusement park stand from which Kroll obtains a doll.
 Topper also drew on the "Burt Topper Stock Company" – an unofficial group of actors he worked with regularly – to fill some supporting roles, including Baynes Barron, Russ Bender and Wally Campo.